python-intelhex/intelhex/Readme.txt

 Introduction
 ------------
-The Intel HEX file format widely used in microprocessors and microcontrollers area as the de-facto standard for representation of code for programming microelectronic devices.
+The Intel HEX file format is widely used in microprocessors and microcontrollers area as the de facto standard for code representation for microelectronic devices programming.

 This work implements an **intelhex** Python library to read, write, create from scratch and manipulate data from HEX (also known as Intel HEX)